wnet-ieg-2/nprapi-wordpress/readme.txt

 == Changelog ==
+= V1.9.4.1 =
+* Fixed an issue where updating imported articles was not also updating the post thumbnail (all credit to [@tamw-wnet](https://github.com/tamw-wnet) for the catch) [Issue #19](https://github.com/OpenPublicMedia/nprapi-wordpress/issues/19)

 = V1.9.4 =
 * Changed `nprstory_get_datetimezone()` to generate a new `DateTimeZone` off of the `timezone_string` WP option.
 The previous method tried to use `gmt_offset` in seconds, but `DateTimeZone` requires a string
 * Fixed an issue where inserted images in imported stories might have quotation marks in their alt tags